-Where to see dolphins in the wild
+Where to see wild dolphins in Australia

-So, with that in mind, here are some of the locations where you can see dolphins in the wild; exhibiting their natural behaviours, rather than unnatural circus tricks they’ve been forced to learn.
+Visit any of these locations where you can see dolphins in the wild; exhibiting their natural behaviours, rather than unnatural circus tricks they’ve been forced to learn.

-- Nelson Bay
+- Nelson Bay, NSW

-- Julian Rocks, Byron Bay
+- Julian Rocks, Byron Bay, NSW

-- Airlie Beach, and throughout the Whitsundays
+- Airlie Beach, QLD and throughout the Whitsundays

-- Cruises from Cairns
+- Cruises from Cairns, QLD

 To Australians keen to see dolphins our advice is simple, see them in the wild – where they belong.